Mudassir-Coder/react-project-01/README.md

 🚀 Getting Started

-Follow these steps to set up and run the Nike Landing Page clone locally on your machine.PrerequisitesMake sure you have Node.js and npm (or Yarn) installed.InstallationClone the repository:Bashgit clone https://github.com/Mudassir-
+Follow these steps to set up and run the Nike Landing Page clone locally on your machine.Prerequisites Make sure you have Node.js and npm (or Yarn) installed.

+Installation

+Clone the repository:git clone https://github.com/Mudassir-
 Coder/react-project-01.git

 Navigate to the project directory: